lnesi/react-mpar/README.md

 ```
 In the above markup we need to focus our attention on the following elements:

 **a.
-HTML Target Element:** The HTML Div element with the class on it ".mpar-controller-class".
-This element is what we are going to reference as the target element.
+HTML Target Element:** The HTML Div elements with the class on it ".mpar-controller-class".
+These elements are what we are going to reference as the target elements.
 The controller class in this example is "mpar-controller-class".
 On React-MPAR this class is the first argument when constructing the renderer.
 The name of this class can be defined by the developer and is tied to the strategy of bundles and code splits.

 ```
 const renderer=new ReactMPAR(".mpar-controller-class",dictionary,document);